BenjaminLonguechaud/Thales/Database/Postgres/README.md

 - Configuration via config file
 - Comprehensive error handling and logging

+## Data Protection with Thales CipherTrust RESTful Data Protection

+This application leverages the Thales CipherTrust Data Protection RESTful API to protect Social Security Number (SSN) data.
+When SSNs are input or processed, the application sends them securely to the CRDP service for tokenization or encryption and stores or handles only the protected versions, reducing exposure to sensitive data.

 ## Prerequisites

 - Python 3.7+
 - `pip` package manager
 - Access to a PostgreSQL database in Kubernetes (or via port-forward)
+- Network access to Thales CipherTrust Manager
+- Network access to Thales CipherTrust Data Protection RESTful API endpoint.

 ## Installation